gloryofrobots/arza/README.md

 Obin may not have any practical interest but it may be usefull for people who begin to study compilers and virtual machines Project split into two folders obin_c and obin_py.
 Folder obin_c is obsolete, I keep it with hope of return to the project at some time.

-I abandon project because of
-* Such language (immutable and functional aka Erlang) needs large ecosystem and well suited for complicated parallel programming but I plan it as a small embeddable language, so I don't have confidence now that i am designing something usefull
-* Automatic currying is very error prone in dynamic languages, but without it syntax with juxtaposition has little sense
-* I understand that minimal and expressive syntax are also terse and very hard to read with screen readers and accesibility is very important for me.
-* I want to experiment with type systems and may be switch to another language